cfpb/hmda-platform/docs/v2/README.md

 sbt:root> project hmda-platform
 sbt:hmda-platform> docker:publishLocal
 ```
 This task will create a `Docker` image.
-To run a container with the `HMDA Platform` as a single node cluster, will all dependencies:
+To run a container with the `HMDA Platform` filing application as a single node cluster:

 `docker run --rm -ti -p 8080:8080 -p 8081:8081 -p 8082:8082 -p 19999:19999 hmda/hmda-platform`

+The same approach can be followed to build and run Docker containers for the other microservices that form the HMDA Platform

 ### Running the application in clustered mode (mesos)